chvonrohr/k8s-cicd/01-setup/slides.md

 ## Workflow

-1. First we show and explain
+1. We show and explain
 2. You get all the slides and infos
 3. You walk through it during Exercise slots

+> we focus on explaining while hands-on

 ----